How to Trap Your Own Green Crabs

 Trapping your own green crabs is a breeze if you know where to look and have the right supplies.
 This guide covers the best way to trap green crabs as a recreational trapper without a boat or professional gear.
 Interested in trapping commercially?
 Check out our Harvester Hub and Harvester Advisory Network for free resources, events, and networking opportunities.

-In Massachusetts, you’ll need a letter of authorization from the DMF to trap green crabs.
+For example, in Massachusetts, you’ll need a letter of authorization from the DMF to trap green crabs recreationally.
 The state uses this letter of authorization to track who is recreationally harvesting green crabs and applies to recreational and commercial trappers.
 Follow the steps on this page to obtain the letter.
+Other states, such as Connecticut, require a Marine Waters Finfish License to trap recreationally.

 While we’d have different advice for commercial trappers, we recommend recreational trappers start small.
 This pop-up trap from Jmkcoz is one of our favorites and folds up small enough to fit into a backpack.
 If you’re looking to soak your trap or catch green crabs more frequently, we recommend investing in a small green crab trap from Ketcham Supply.
 Make sure you also bring some fishing rope for your trap to retrieve it!